-Once you have selected an eCommerce platform, and have your branding and theme ready, you’ll need to set up your shopping cart.
+Once you have selected an Ecommerce platform, and have your branding and theme ready, you’ll need to set up your buying experience.
 Here are a few more things that need to be set up before launch day.

 Security.
 Installed your SSL certificate first to make sure that credit card information is securely transmitted.
 Selz uses the latest SSL encryption for peace of mind for your customers.
 You also want to make sure you choose an ecommerce platform that keeps your digital products secure.

 You must make a decision on how you want to accept payments as you get your business online.
 The two most popular options are merchant accounts and PayPal.
 If you decide on using Selz as your ecommerce platform, besides PayPal, you can process payments with Selz Pay.

 Set up your local tax rate.
 Using Selz?
 Tax rates are automatically calculated at checkout, including US sales tax and EU VAT.

 Communication.
 Set up beautiful and clear invoices for a profitable online business.
 Have a system in place to recover abandoned carts and customize your checkout page.

 Connect your site to Google Analytics or your fave analytics web service to see where your visitors and customers came from and how they found your online store.